 But now many are wondering what exactly were on the tapes.
 Among the various witness interviews and testimonies was Taylor’s boyfriend Kenneth Walker, who told investigators he was “scared to death” at the sound of people banging on the front door.
 He said when they asked who was at the door, no one responded.
 The officers had a different story, though, and said they loudly announced themselves multiple times before breaking down the door.

-In other recordings that were presented to the grand jury, the officers’ accounts were questioned by Taylor’s neighbors, who told them to leave her alone.
-After interviewing nearly a dozen of Taylor’s neighbors, The Times reported last month that only one said they heard the police identify themselves.
+In other recordings that were presented to the grand jury, the officers’ accounts were questioned by Taylor’s neighbours, who told them to leave her alone.
+After interviewing nearly a dozen of Taylor’s neighbours, The Times reported last month that only one said they heard the police identify themselves.

 Walker went on to explain that after he and Taylor put their clothes on and left the bedroom, where Taylor asked “at the top of her lungs” who was banging on the door, the officers had broken it down.
 Walker fired one shot, hitting Sergeant Jonathan Mattingly in the leg.
 “All of a sudden, there’s a whole lot of shots,” said Walker.
 “They’re just shooting, like, we’re both on the ground.”
 He added, “Next thing I know, she’s on the ground and the door’s busted open and I hear a bunch of yelling and just panicking.”